-PEAC 203: Introduction to Transformative Justice: Theory and Practice explores the theory and practice of transformative justice.
-Themes include retribution, punishment and deterrence; Indigenous approaches to justice; trauma and healing; shame and empathy; community, belonging, forgiveness, and reconciliation.
+Themes include retribution, punishment and deterrence: Indigenous approaches to justice: trauma and healing; shame and empathy; community, belonging, forgiveness, and reconciliation.
 These are explored at a variety of scales, from the interpersonal to the global, and in various contexts - from the Canadian criminal justice system to transitional justice following war, apartheid, or colonial subjugation.
-Students will gain familiarity with the applied practices of victim-offender mediation, family-group conferencing, peacemaking circles, and truth and reconciliation commissions; and also learn how restorative practices are being used in environmental contexts and in our schools.
+Students will gain familiarity with the applied practices of victim-offender mediation, family-group conferencing, peacemaking circles, and truth and reconciliation commissions: and also learn how restorative practices are being used in environmental contexts and in our schools.

-Pre-requisites: English 12 or equivalent with a grade of "C" or better, or recommended PEAC 100 and 101.
+Prerequisites: English Studies 12 or equivalent with a grade of "C" or higher.
+Recommended PEAC 100 and 101.

 A student may take any first-year or higher university transferable course to satisfy this elective.
 Each course must transfer for three or more credits to at least one of: SFU, UBC (Vancouver or Okanagan), UNBC or UVIC.
-To learn more about how your courses transfer visit the online BC Transfer Guide or contact a Selkirk counsellor.
+To learn more about how your courses transfer visit the online BC Transfer Guide or contact a Selkirk College counsellor.